MicrosoftDocs/labs/labs/insiderdevtour2018/mixedreality/includes/MRLab_Part4_Environment.md

 <!-- ## 4.
 Environment Setup (VR) -->

-To run the speaker placement app in a virtual reality (aka occluded) headset, we need to create the virtual room and configure the environment so we can teleport around it.
+To run the speaker placement app in a virtual reality (aka occluded or immersive) headset, we need to create the virtual room and configure the environment so we can teleport around it.

 ## 1. Switching to default layout [optional]
 If you are new to Unity, we recommend that you use Unity's default window layout for the following steps.